LucasVance/music-generator/README.md

 | A   | Bm  | C#m  | D   | E   | F#m | G#dim  |
 | A#  | Cm  | Dm   | D#  | F   | Gm  | Adim   |
 | B   | C#m | D#m  | E   | F#  | G#m | A#dim  |

+---

+## Code flowmap

+0. Create empty array of objects (**chords**) that will store chord progression data
+1. Start with I chord
+2. Generate random number that will correspond to a chord later
+3. Generate random rest time of factors of 2 with a max of 8
+4. Store this in the **chords** array
+5. Repeat steps 1-4 **x** many times